 Certain recurring revenues (Illinois State Per Capita Grant, State replacement taxes, etc.) may experience significant changes periodically while non-recurring or one-time grants are less predictable and often distort their impact on year-to-year comparisons.
-This year, the Library's expected grant was the Illinois Per-Capita Grant.
 The Illinois Per Capita Grant, if fully funded, grants \$1.25 per person which is based on population.
-This year, the grant has been slated to be at 62.1% for a total of \$7,248.
-However, due to budgetary issues in the State of Illinois, we have accrued for, but not realized the grant money as of July 31, 2017.
-Personal property replacement tax actualized was \$13,046.
+This year, the grant was indicated to be at 100.0% for a total of \$11,380.
+These proceeds were accrued for, and realized on July 26, 2018.
+Personal property replacement tax actualized was \$11,250 down 13.7%.